‘Twas the night before Christmas when all through the house,

 Boomer & Echo jumped up, geez, what’s the matter?

-Away to the window, Youngandthrifty quickly dashed,
+Away to the window the bloggers quickly dashed,

-So Dividend Monk joined her, and they threw up the sash.
+They tore open the shutter and they threw up the sash.

 The moon on the breast of the new-fallen snow,